 Under Finnish legislation, Finnish National Pension will be calculated on the basis of the length of residence in Finland between the age of 16 and 65.

 Finnish Earnings-related pensions are also calculated according to Finnish national legislation however, when the Agreement is applied, periods of employment completed in Australia can also be taken into account to meet certain entitlement period requirements.

-People living in Australia can lodge claims for Australian and Finnish pension with any Centrelink office.
+People living in Australia can lodge claims for Australian and Finnish pension with any Centrelink Customer Service Centre